 This of course applies to avian creatures which are some of the most prolific and diverse creatures on earth who also have the amazing ability to fly.
 Design is a factor of intelligence in which God devised a plan to accomplish the purpose of overcoming gravity in air.
 The bird’s structure has to be made of special material that is light enough to fly.
 It also requires a mechanism for its motion to happen freely.

-This special design could not logically come from natural evolutionary forces.
-It could only be a product of design from beyond any human intelligence.
 The only conclusion one can make is that it came from an outside source much smarter than we are which can only be described as God.

 Here is a brief example of detailed evidence of the magnificent design of these majestic avian creatures that sets them so far apart, defying evolution in every way. let the evidence speak for itself.

 Of all animals on earth, birds have the most efficient respiratory system.
 They have naturally high metabolisms to support the load for large muscles to move their wings for flight.
 Birds do not breathe like any other mammal or reptile as they lack a diaphragm.
 Instead, a bird is the only animal with a one-way flow of air to its lungs with an additional nine specially-designed air sacks.